 This scholarship is awarded to veterans attending Columbia College, with first preference given to veterans of the United States Navy.
 Recipients must be veteran students who have exhausted their federal funding but have not yet attained their degree.
-For more information, visit the following website at Scholarships for Columbia College Global Students.
+For more information, visit the following website: Scholarships for Online & Nationwide Students.